 There are a range of helpful options to calm the pain associated with arthritic knees.
 Here are 4 suggestions that may help…

-1. Natural medicines that treat arthritis knee pain
+1. Natural Ingredients that help you live with arthritis knee pain

 - Turmeric has been used in Eastern cuisine and medicine for centuries.
-This yellow spice contains an active ingredient called Curcumin, which has been shown to protect joint cartilage, reduce inflammation, calm pain and improve mobility.
+This yellow spice contains an active ingredient called Curcumin, which has been shown to promote the healthy function of bones and joints.

 2. Topical products for arthritis pain relief in knees